mumoshu/node-detacher/README.md

 It is even more useful when you run any TCP server as DaemonSet behind services whose `externalTrafficPolicy` is set to `Local`.
 In this case, `node-detacher` avoids downtime after all the daemonset pods on the node terminated and before ELB(s) finally stops sending traffic to the node.

+### FAQ

+Here's the set of common questions that may provide you better understanding of where `node-detacher` is helpful.

+> Why `externalTrafficPolicy: Local`?
+>
+> It removes an extra hop between the node received the packet on NodePort, and the node that is running the backend pod.

+> Why not use `aws-alb-ingress-controller` with the `IP` target mode that directs the traffic to directory to the `aws-vpc-cni-k8s`-managed Pod/ENI IP?
+>
+> That's because they are prone to sudden failure of pods.
+When a pod is failed while running, you need to wait for ELB until it finishes a few healthcecks and finally mark te pod IP unhealthy until the traffic stops flowing into the failed pod.

 ### With Cluster Autoscaler